Forts, (fractional) zero forcing, and Cartesian products of graphs: Concluding remarks

 Recall that the zero forcing number $\Z(G)$ is a well-known upper bound on the maximum nullity of a graph $\M(G)$.
 It is natural to explore the relationship between $\M(G)$ and the new parameters $\ft(G)$ and $\Z^*(G)$.
-We are unaware of any graphs for which $\ft(G) > \M(G)$, but we point out that $\M(G)= \Z(G) \geq \Z^*(G) \geq \ft(G)$ for all graphs order 7 or less \cite {small}.
+We are unaware of any graphs for which $\ft(G) > \M(G)$, but we point out that $\M(G)= \Z(G) \geq \Z^*(G) \geq \ft(G)$ for all graphs order 7 or less \cite {small} and for all but one of the graph families listed in Table \ref{t:ftzstarzvalues}.
+For all but four of these graph families, the values of $\M(G)$ and $\Z(G)$ appear in \cite[Theorems 9.5, 9.12]{HogLinShad} and/or \cite{aim}.
+The exceptions are $G'\circ 2K_1$, $K_1\vee sK_3$, $K_2\vee sK_2$, and $G'\circ K_2$.